 How Does Snagging Work?

-Most people can identify some of the obvious defects within their new home, however, few have the knowledge or experience to identify what a professional snagger will pick up during their inspection.
+Most people can identify some of the obvious defects within their new home, however, few have the knowledge or experience to identify what a professional snagger will pick up during their snagging inspection.
 Your chosen company will come to your new home with a checklist and ensure that everything is up to standard and no errors are found.
-At the end, you will be given a full report which you can then hand to your builder.
+At the end of the snagging inspection, you will be given a full report which you can then hand to your builder.

 It is important that you know the standards your warranty provider has set; such as the NHBC Standards.
 Knowing this will make sure you are not putting yourself in a position where your builder will refuse to do fix some of the snags found.
 If they do refuse it will be because they deem the snags to be built to the standards that they are working too.